jb-engine/challenges_archived/README.md

+# challenges Archived

+## Archive Notice
+As of January 12, 2024, this project has been marked as outdated and is no longer maintained or updated.
+The codebase has been archived and is available for historical purposes and for those who might find the previous versions useful.

 # Manatal Code Challenges

 This repository houses Manatal's interviewing code challenges.
 These are small hands-on projects that are relevant to the tasks you will be working on at Manatal.

 ## Ground Rules